anupam9919/word_cloud/README.md

 ##Usage
 1. Text Input
 - Run the application.
--Enter your text in the text box provided.
+- Enter your text in the text box provided.
--Click the "Generate Word Cloud" button.
+- Click the "Generate Word Cloud" button.

 2. File Upload
--Run the application.
+- Run the application.
--Click the "Browse" button and select a text file.
+- Click the "Browse" button and select a text file.
--Click the "Generate Word Cloud" button.
+- Click the "Generate Word Cloud" button.

 3. Phrase Selection

--Run the application.
+- Run the application.
--Select the desired phrase length from the dropdown menu.
+- Select the desired phrase length from the dropdown menu.
--Click the "Generate Word Cloud" button.
+- Click the "Generate Word Cloud" button.